Athwale/Attiny85/README.md

 Simplest LED blinking example with delay().

 ## No-IDE-Blink
 Simple blinking program without using Arduino IDE.
+For attiny13a and attiny85.

 # Attiny13a